fboyle2001/advanced-project/Documents/Supervisor Meetings/Week 12.md

 - Start writing the results section

 # Feedback
-- Wording: in the first section mention the inconsistent result comparison, clarify that this is cross-paper comparisons
+- Wording: in the first section mention the inconsistent result comparison, clarify that this is cross-paper comparisons -> added
 - Why is CIFAR-100 the standard?
-Back this up with a citation
+Back this up with a citation -> added
-- Do a smaller comparison on CIFAR-10
+- Do a smaller comparison on CIFAR-10 -> added to methodology
-- Experiment on varying the buffer sample size
+- Experiment on varying the buffer sample size -> added
-- Check that there is no overlap on ImageNet-21K and cite this
+- Check that there is no overlap on ImageNet-21K and cite this -> added
-- What is the motivation for Nearest Class Mean classification
+- What is the motivation for Nearest Class Mean classification -> added
-- Figure placement, maybe move them inline instead?
+- Figure placement, maybe move them inline instead -> done
-- Additional citation anywhere someone might pull up an issue
+- Additional citation anywhere someone might pull up an issue -> do during review